 For many people, unsprouted grains and beans cause digestive discomfort.
 It is widely recognized that pre-soaking beans can help ease discomfort, but what you may not realize is soaking and sprouting grains has the same affect.
 In fact, easier digestion is arguably the most sought-after benefits of sprouted grains.

-Sprouting does not remove gluten but for some people who have discomfort digesting wheat products, the sprouting process may aid in their ability to digest and enjoy.
+Sprouting does not remove gluten but for some people who have discomfort digesting wheat, sprouting may aid in their ability to digest and enjoy.

-Cooking whole grains, seeds and beans is often inconvenient and time consuming.
+Cooking whole grains and beans is often inconvenient and time consuming.
 Sprouting reduces cook time, in most cases by half, making preparation much quicker and easier.
 No pre-soaking is needed for sprouted beans and lentils because soaking is already part of the sprouting process.
-You can cook sprouted products straight from the bag with no thinking ahead!
+You can cook sprouted products right from the bag with no thinking ahead!

-Sprouting also stabilizes the natural oils in wheat and flax, which extends their shelf life (including slowing the staling rate of sprouted wheat bread).
+Sprouting also stabilizes the natural oils in wheat and flax, extending their shelf life (and slowing staling of sprouted wheat bread).
 This makes sprouted flour a practical, user-friendly choice for bakers.

 You may hesitate to try sprouted grains because you’re not sure how or what to cook, but you can easily incorporate sprouted whole grains and pulses into your diet in all the same ways you would use their unsprouted counterparts.

 Choosing sprouted products means you get all the benefits of sprouted grains, without the extra time and effort of sprouting at home.